AkhilNandhakumar/Guython/jtdefinitions.md

 Objects can be anything: functions, methods, variables, data structures, etc.
 ### Procedures/Functions
 [Mini Quizzes](https://5hackers.tk/math)

+Procedure: block of code that accomplishes a certain task, executes commands
+Function: similar to a procedure, but also returns a result
 ### Data/procedural Abstraction
 Data: Information translated into a form that is more efficient for processing or moving Procedural Abstraction: writing code sections (procedures) that have variable parameters, allowing them to be used in multiple situations
 ### Sort
 [Search Bar](https://5hackers.tk/crud/search)

+Putting elements in a list in a specific order
 ### Search-Linear/Binary
 Linear Search: sequentially checking elements in a list, rarely used because of slowness Binary Search: searches an array by dividing sections in half until object is found, fast and commonly used